 Flexible hours and remote work

-Flexibility is a crucial aspect for millennials and Generation Z. According to Deloitte's research, 75% of millennials and 70% of Generation Z consider flexible hours and the possibility of remote work decisive factors in choosing a job.The COVID-19 pandemic solidified these expectations, highlighting the importance of a work environment that allows for a better balance between professional and personal life, declares the CEO.
+Flexibility is a crucial aspect for millennials and Generation Z. According to Deloitte's research, 75% of millennials and 70% of Generation Z consider flexible hours and the possibility of remote work to be decisive factors in choosing a job."The COVID-19 pandemic has solidified these expectations, highlighting the importance of a work environment that allows for a better work-life balance," declares the CEO.

 Purpose and values aligned

 These generations deeply value the purpose and values of the companies they work for.
-According to Glassdoor, 77% of millennials and 80% of Generation Z consider the company's mission a crucial factor in their application decision.For Antonio, organizations with strong social responsibility and sustainability practices are particularly attractive to these groups
+According to Glassdoor, 77% of millennials and 80% of Generation Z consider the company's mission a crucial factor in the application decision.For Antonio, organizations with strong social responsibility and sustainability practices are particularly attractive to these groups.

 Professional development and growth opportunities

 According to Gallup, 87% of millennials see professional development as extremely important.
-Continuous development is a priority for millennials and Generation Z. Companies that invest in training and skills development programs stand out as the preferred employers
+Continuous development is a priority for Millennials and Generation Z. Companies that invest in training programs and skill development stand out as preferred employers.

 Culture of inclusion and diversity